otimebhor/Social-Media-API/README.md

         "post_id": 1,,
         "post": {
             "id": 1,
-            "title": "Learn how to program",
+            "title": "Learn how to code",
             "content": "Become a pro in the tech world.
 Enroll in our tech school now", "user_id": 2
         }